People who love coffee always end up with two things; stale coffee beans and used coffee grounds.

 You may also make a natural dye with the coffee grounds.
 Depending on how strong or weak your brewed coffee is, you get your color outcome.
 Perfect coffee brew brings a dark brown color and the weak one brings a light brown color.

 After brewing your coffee, boil it.
 Then, stir your fabric around till it is completely soaked.
 Soak it for an hour and soak it till it gets a deeper color (as you want).
 After getting what you desired, pull the fabric and rinse it in cold water.
 Then, your fabric is ready for use.
 Check it on YouTube.
+You can also use coffee as dye on furniture scratches which blends well wood products.

 11. Healthy Hair with Coffee Ground